 The successful candidate will be required to sign a confidentiality agreement and undergo a Vulnerable Sector Check and Criminal Records Check by the Royal Newfoundland Constabulary and/or Royal Canadian Mounted Police.

 Salary for the position is $58,500/year, plus benefits.
 Benefits include health and dental insurance coverage, a generous and flexible leave policy, and a regular RRSP contribution.

 How to Apply:

-– Submit a resume and cover letter with contact information for two references to Kevin O’Shea, Executive Director of PLIAN, by email at email@example.com by the end of business on Wednesday, November 25, 2020.
+Submit a resume and cover letter with contact information for two references to the Journey Project Hiring Committee, by email at email@example.com by the end of business on Friday, July 22nd.

-– Interviews will be conducted in late November and early December.
+Interviews will be conducted in August.
 Due to the expected high volume of applications, only candidates selected for an interview will be contacted.

-– PLIAN and NLSACPC are equal opportunity employers and are committed to the values of equity, accessibility, diversity, anti-racism, anti-discrimination, and anti-oppression.
-We encourage, and will be prioritizing, candidates from diverse backgrounds including Indigenous persons; racialized persons and/or visible minorities; people of any gender identity, gender expression, or sexual orientation; and persons with disabilities.
+PLIAN is an equal opportunity employer and is committed to the values of equity, accessibility, diversity, anti-racism, anti-discrimination, and anti-oppression.
+We encourage and will be prioritizing candidates from diverse backgrounds including: Indigenous persons; racialized persons and/or visible minorities; people of any gender identity, gender expression, or sexual orientation; persons with disabilities; and, persons with lived experience.